How ‘awake’ is your Enterprise Architecture tool vendor?

-Until quite recently, EA tool vendors simply haven’t done UX, best typified by a sharp observation a colleague of mine once made on our then-EA tool:
+Until quite recently, Enterprise Architecture tools vendors simply haven’t done UX, best typified by a sharp observation a colleague of mine once made on our then-EA tool:

 “This EA tool was designed to be used by the guys who designed this EA tool.”